jupi421/colbuilder/docs/colbuilder_data.md

 The `topology/` directory contains force field files and utilities essential for the topology generation stage of ColBuilder:

-#### Core Utility Files
+#### Utility Files

 - `__init__.py`: Python package initialization file
 - `create_goVirt.py`: Script for generating Go-like potentials for Martini models
-- `modifications.mapping`: Mapping information for residue modifications
+- `modifications.mapping`: Mapping information for residue modifications in Martini models
-- `selectors.py`: Python utilities for atom and residue selection
+- `selectors.py`: Python utilities for atom and residue selection in Martini models

 #### `amber99/`